aguidolin/visual-spike/README.md

         6137
         9348
 ```
-Column 3: (NA) A number used for specifying the texture map on the disk (bookkeeping for us)
+Column 3: (NA) A number used for specifying the texture map on the disk (bookkeeping).
-Column 4: (NB) An additional number used for specifying the texture map on the disk (bookkeeping)
+Column 4: (NB) An additional number used for specifying the texture map on the disk (bookkeeping).
 Column 5: coordinate number (1-41 in these BTC experiments).
 Column 6: sample from the texture ensemble associated with each coordinate.
-Column 7: texture class
+Column 7: texture class.
-Column 8: correlation strength and sign for the coordinate
+Column 8: correlation strength and sign for the coordinate.

 Now we look inside the structured arrays for the texture classes.
 The R class has a different organization than the other classes due to the absence of any coordinates other than the origin.
 For example,